 But to many people’s surprise, daisies are actually composite flowers, meaning they are technically two flowers in one.
 The petals, which come in nearly every color, are one flower and the “eye” is another.

-We’re just going to go ahead and assume that if you’re reading this, you’ve recently been lucky enough to receive a Bouq of these mesmerizing beauties or are planning to gift one to that special someone in your life.
-Whatever the case, you don’t want them dying a premature death.
+If you’ve recently been lucky enough to receive a Bouq of these mesmerizing beauties or are planning to gift one to that special someone in your life, read on to learn how to best care for these stunning flowers.
+After all, you don’t want them dying a premature death.
 So make sure to follow our tips and tricks on how to care for daisies.

 Before we get into cut Gerbera daisy care, let’s run through some of the meanings, history, and facts surrounding daisies.
 Trust us; it’ll go a long way in showing what exactly makes daisies so freaking desirable.
 And who knows, maybe you’ll be able to wow someone with your newfound daisy knowledge at the next party you attend.